PEDIGREE DOG OR CROSSBREED ?

 The above is only a small selection of breed specific behaviours, but I would like to add again that how these genetically inherited behaviours and traits finally express themselves in the adult dog will be influenced and shaped by that individual dogs early learning and the environment they experience this in.

 With cross bred dogs again your best way of predicting a potential pups behaviour is to look closely at mum and dad, if dad is an in your face, mad as a hatter staffie and mum is a laid back soft as they come Labrador then again, who knows what the outcome may be, but if you have the pup from the right age from a responsible owner/breeder and bring it up in the correct manner and in a good neutering environment then all should be well.
-Look at the selecting the right pup, and which breed or crossbreed is best topics for further help.
+Look at the /picking-the-right-puppy-for-me and the /which-breed-dog-or-crossbreed-is-best topics for further help.

-Personally, I think that both pedigree and crosses have their own things going for them and both will have the same canine issues that all dogs have, these need to be addressed just the same for a pedigree or a cross bred dog for a happy life for all concerned; hopefully reading on will help you achieve this.
+Personally, not forgetting all of the above, I think that both pedigree and crosses have their own things going for them and both will have the same canine issues that all dogs have, these need to be addressed just the same for a pedigree or a cross bred dog for a happy life for all concerned; hopefully reading on will help you achieve this.

 For more help have a look at my /which-breed-dog-or-crossbreed-is-best page.